nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Groups/Jet Collective.md

 Type: Crew
 Summary: A large crew of inclusive activists with an addiction to petty drama.
 ---
-This diverse crew of Thennis Spartians likes to hold a mirror up to the scene, while at the same time nurturing it with community events, demos, and comps.
+This diverse crew of [[Thennis Spar|Thennis Spartians]] likes to hold a mirror up to the scene, while at the same time nurturing it with community events, demos, and comps.
 They love slugblasting and try to fight for it, but are highly sensitive to perceived infractions.
 Once you’re in their bad books, it’s hard to do anything right.

 **Assets:**
 - A reluctant [[Miper]] sponsorship